ysyk2021/the-repeating-rhythm-creating-a-sustainable-business-through-regular-review/src/chapter-4-2.md

-Chapter 4: Conducting Effective Reviews: Steps to Conducting a Review
+Steps to Conducting a Review
 =====================================================================

 In this chapter, we will explore the steps involved in conducting an effective review.
 Regular reviews are essential for creating sustainable business strategies and ensuring long-term success.